williamouyang/okta.github.io/_source/_standards/SCIM/index.md

         search_key = getattr(User, search_key_name)
         query = query.filter(search_key == search_value)

-Note: The sample code above only supports the `eq` operator.
-We recommend that you add support for all of the filter operators described in [table 3](https://tools.ietf.org/html/rfc7644#page-18) of the SCIM 2.0 Protocol Specification.

 For more details on filtering in SCIM 2.0, see [section 3.4.2.2](https://tools.ietf.org/html/rfc7644#section-3.4.2.2) of the [SCIM 2.0 Protocol Specification](https://tools.ietf.org/html/rfc7644).

-##### Filtering on externalId
+##### Filtering on Additional Parameters (Optional)

-In addition to supporting filtering on `id`, `userName`, and `emails`, your application should also support filtering on `externalId`.
+Okta currently only supports filtering on `username eq`.
+However, we may support additional parameters and operators in the future to unlock new use cases.
+You may want to support these now to future-proof your application.
+These additional filters may include the following:

+`meta.lastModified`: This filter would be needed to fetch incremental updates from SCIM APIs by querying for resources using a filter expression that requests resources which were updated since the last update.
+This will likely be done using the `gt` filter operator.
+For
+example:

+> `filter=meta.lastModified gt "2011-05-13T04:42:34Z"`

-Okta will use the `externalId` to determine if your application already has an account. `externalId` is used as a stable identifier for users, because the `userName` and email addresses for a user can change.
+`externalId`: Okta may use the `externalId` as a more robust alternative to `userName` when determining if the user already exists in your application during a reactivation flow. `externalId` is a more stable identifier for users, because the `userName` and email addresses for a user can change.

 Here is an example of an `externalId` filter that might be sent to your application: